Most nonprofits seek and need income sustainability. Most nonprofits hope to achieve it—someday.

 Develop a Forever Income Strategy.
 Does your nonprofit have a customized strategy to obtain income?
 To develop it, help your nonprofit’s leaders understand how nonprofits obtain income in general.
 Determine how other nonprofits in your sector become sustainable.
 Then, make your customized strategy and plan your actions.
 Put a date on the calendar to be sustainable even if it is years out.

 If the date for your sustainability comes and goes without your having achieved it, so be it.
 Sustainability, like parenthood, can be achieved, but it is never done.
 Both are lifelong works of love.
-The important things are to set a date to begin the work and love.
+The important thing is to set a date to begin the work and love.